 *Twin Peaks Post, October 28, 1986*

-Robert Jacoby, brother to Dr. Lawrence Jacoby and dear friend of the Log Lady, wrote a feature about Margaret for the Twin Peaks Post aptly titled, “If These Woods Could Speak, and, Trust Me, Sometimes They Do.”
+Robert Jacoby, brother to Dr Lawrence Jacoby and dear friend of the Log Lady, wrote a feature about Margaret for the Twin Peaks Post aptly titled, “If These Woods Could Speak, and, Trust Me, Sometimes They Do.”
 Robert had decided he wanted to “set the record straight” about his friend that he has had the pleasure of knowing these last 40 years.
-He lovingly presents Margaret by first introducing someone who may had seen her around Twin Peaks, either walking the trails in the woods that interestingly enough she had a hand in creating.
+He lovingly presents Margaret by first introducing someone who may have seen her around Twin Peaks, either walking the trails in the woods that interestingly enough she had a hand in creating.
 They may have run into her at the Double R while she was enjoying a piece of Norma’s incredible pie, and as Robert puts it, “she’s eating for two, as it were”, because he explained her log has a seat right next to her.
 Robert writes that Margaret is like that person you may have in your town, the one who doesn’t conform to what some people may call “normal”.
 She’s the one that makes you feel uncomfortable because she “looks you in the eye with such unblinking clarity, who clearly doesn’t care what you think of her — or her log – but is interested, it seems, in only one thing: speaking deep and thoughtful truths.”
-He goes on to mention the rumors that have surrounded Margaret for years, some even speculating she’s a witch, and I love this analogy, “the kind they would’ve burned at the stake in Massachusetts three hundred years ago, if they could pull her off her broomstick.”
-Others saying she was a mental patient who escaped and is now communicating with trees and her ever present log friend.
+He goes on to mention the rumors that have surrounded Margaret for years, some even speculating she’s a witch, and I love this analogy, “the kind they would’ve burned at the stake in Massachusetts three hundred years ago if they could pull her off her broomstick.”
+Others said she was a mental patient who escaped and is now communicating with trees and her ever-present log friend.
 He does go on to quote his brother, as Twin Peaks only licensed psychiatrist that, “Margaret Lanterman is the sanest human being I’ve ever met.”
 This feature on Margaret was Robert’s way of setting the record straight on Margaret and her eccentricities.

 Marrying a Fireman, his name was Sam.

 Sam Lanterman was the youngest lumberjack at Packard Saw Mill.
-He was also about a ten years older than Robert and Margaret.
+He was also about ten years older than Robert and Margaret.
 He was also a very large, very strong man.
 From a long line of woodsmen, he was third-generation, the oldest of five, and was talented enough to compete in lumberjack competitions, starting at age fifteen.
-He and his brothers were the first to go to school, and our large, brawny, Sam (short for Samson) the Lumberjack grew found of poetry.
-Robert mentions that this along with Sam’s square jaw, chiseled features and sensitive side is what made Margaret fall “…in love for the first, last, and only time in her life.”
-The met each other at the lumber yard while Margaret was getting wood for the cabin she was building.
-Sam was in town with his brother to drop off some reclaimed wood, and being the type of man he was went to help Margaret.
+He and his brothers were the first to go to school, and our large, brawny, Sam (short for Samson) the Lumberjack grew fond of poetry.
+Robert mentions that this, along with Sam’s square jaw, chiseled features and sensitive side is what made Margaret fall “…in love for the first, last, and only time in her life.”
+They met each other at the lumber yard while Margaret was getting wood for the cabin she was building.
+Sam was in town with his brother to drop off some reclaimed wood and being the type of man he was, went to help Margaret.
 Not that she needed the help, with one glance of Margaret holding her own against those two by fours, and Sam was smitten.
-She instantly felt the same way even taking care of their first date, but giving him the credit for planning.
+She instantly felt the same way even taking care of their first date, but giving him credit for planning.
 It was an old fashioned traditional courtship, and both knew how meant to be they were for each other.

-As Robert puts it , “Having attended more than my share of nuptials over the years, I’ve never seen a couple so plainly, sincerely, and unabashedly in love.”
+As Robert puts it, “Having attended more than my share of nuptials over the years, I’ve never seen a couple so plainly, sincerely, and unabashedly in love.”
 A thunderstorm had moved in and lighting caused a fire up down the ridge by Blue Pine.
 Sam being the volunteer chief needed to help, even though he would be leaving his own wedding reception.
 As Robert recalls, “I’ll not forget the look on Margaret’s face as they parted as long as I live.
 She knew I’m convinced of it, what was going to happen.”
-Margaret had gone to work and helped others misplaced from the fires at the Grange Hall, she had received word that Sam had fallen into a burning ravine after a burst of fire in the form of a funnel took Sam off the ridge and into the ravine.
+Margaret had gone to work and helped others misplaced from the fires at the Grange Hall; she had received word that Sam had fallen into a burning ravine after a burst of fire in the form of a funnel took Sam off the ridge and into the ravine.
 She was still in her wedding dress since she had been up all night assisting others.
 They had recovered Sam when another storm came through and put the rest of the fire out.
 Margaret buried Sam in a plot where she and Sam were building the house that they were to make their home.
 She also went back up to The Heart of the Forest, where all that was left was a small circle of sycamore trees.
 This is also how Margaret ended up with her log.
-A glorious Douglas fir had fallen over, when Margaret left the woods with a piece of the tree in which she carried “like a newborn babe’.
+A glorious Douglas fir had fallen over when Margaret left the woods with a piece of the tree in which she carried “like a newborn babe’.
 It was almost as if the tree told her which part to take and how to treat the log.
 So was born, “The Log Lady”.

-It was his ‘swan song’ to say, it was the last piece for the Post due to his health on that ‘final’ trip we will all go on someday.
-Robert mentions that he doesn’t have doubt that Margaret knows when her time may be up due to telling him he has nothing to fear.
+It was his ‘swan song’ to say.
+It was the last piece for the Post due to his health on that ‘final’ trip we will all go on someday.
+Robert mentions that he doesn’t doubt that Margaret knows when her time may be up due to telling him he has nothing to fear.
 The part of the whole piece that affected me the most was his last quote in this piece, “But even in this dark moment I take some comfort in a truth I’m now forced to accept: Storytellers don’t run out of stories, they just run out of time.
 It’s someone else’s job now”.

 Robert Jacoby’s Service and The Log Lady Legacy

 Robert Jacoby passed away from multiple sclerosis about three weeks after this column was published.
 His service to spread his ashes was over at the Chapel-in-the-Woods.
 Margaret asked if she could say a few words.
 Those words resonated with the Archivist.
 What he wrote was from what he remembered was a beautiful tribute from one friend to another.
-Soak in these words, they are beautiful not only from this book, but as an overall view of life.
+Soak in these words; they are beautiful not only from this book but as an overall view of life.
 The Archivist mentions “Margaret holds her log and looks around, really looks, for some time before speaking” and then she begins.

 “This is ‘now’ and now will be again.
 Blue sky, cool air, and green, green forests.
 Mountains, lakes, and streams.
 The wind, the wind.
 Water, earth, air, and fire; red, yellow, purple, and white.
-We come from the elemental, and return to it.
+We come from the elemental and return to it.
 There is change, but nothing is lost.
-There is much we cannot see – air for instance, most of the time – but knowing our next breath will follow our last without fail is an act of faith.
+There is much we cannot see – air, for instance, most of the time – but knowing our next breath will follow our last without fail is an act of faith.
 Is it not?
 Dark times will always come, as night follows day.
 A dark age will test us all, each and every one.
 Trust and do not tremble in the face of the unknown.
 It shall not remain unknown to you for long.
 Robert knows this now, as will we all in the sweet by-and-by.”

 Pilot episode, 1.01, MacLachlan, K. ABC, 1990